varnerlab/CHEME-5760-Decisions-Book/_sources/unit-2-uncertainty/risk.md

-# Risk and Rick Aversion
+# Risk and Risk Aversion
 Fill me in.